 ENGG4110 [1.00] Biological Engineering Design IV All 1000 and 2000 level core credits plus ENGG3100.
-Must be enrolled
+Must be enrolled in the R Eng.
+Program.
+This course must be taken in the final semester.

 Students must have a minimum cumulative average of 60% in all ENGG courses for entry into ENGG4110.
 Restriction waiver requests are handled by the Director, School of Engineering, or